liveview-native/liveview-client-html/README.md

 end
 ```

-then just like all format LiveView Native rendering components you will create a new module namespaced under the calling module with the format appended:
+then just like all format LiveView Native rendering components you will create a new module namespaced under the calling module with the `module_suffix` appended:

 ```elixir
 defmodule MyAppWeb.HomeLive.HTML do